Azure/azure-cosmos-dotnet-v3/SdkDesignGuidelines.md

 1. Public APIs
 2. Preview APIs
 3. Dependencies including nuget package version
 4. Behavioral changes.
-For example trying to convert the default serialzier from Netwonsoft to System.Text.Json.
+For example trying to convert the default serializer from Newtonsoft to System.Text.Json.

 ### Request options
 Request options should not be sealed.